Vanguard Short-Term Treasury Index ETF (NASDAQ:VGSH) Shares Sold by Kraft Asset Management LLC

-Kraft Asset Management LLC cut its position in Vanguard Short-Term Treasury Index ETF (NASDAQ:VGSH – Free Report) by 6.5% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 5,409 shares of the company’s stock after selling 376 shares during the quarter.
-Vanguard Short-Term Treasury Index ETF accounts for 0.3% of Kraft Asset Management LLC’s holdings, making the stock its 25th largest holding.
-Kraft Asset Management LLC’s holdings in Vanguard Short-Term Treasury Index ETF were worth $312,000 at the end of the most recent reporting period.
+Kraft Asset Management LLC trimmed its stake in shares of Vanguard Short-Term Treasury Index ETF (NASDAQ:VGSH – Free Report) by 6.5% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 5,409 shares of the company’s stock after selling 376 shares during the period.
+Vanguard Short-Term Treasury Index ETF comprises 0.3% of Kraft Asset Management LLC’s holdings, making the stock its 25th largest position.
+Kraft Asset Management LLC’s holdings in Vanguard Short-Term Treasury Index ETF were worth $312,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other institutional investors have also modified their holdings of the company.
-Modera Wealth Management LLC acquired a new stake in shares of Vanguard Short-Term Treasury Index ETF in the second quarter valued at $325,000.
-Northwest Wealth Management LLC grew its stake in shares of Vanguard Short-Term Treasury Index ETF by 25.1% in the second quarter.
-Northwest Wealth Management LLC now owns 180,823 shares of the company’s stock valued at $10,439,000 after buying an additional 36,237 shares in the last quarter.
-JFS Wealth Advisors LLC grew its stake in shares of Vanguard Short-Term Treasury Index ETF by 23.4% in the second quarter.
-JFS Wealth Advisors LLC now owns 2,377 shares of the company’s stock valued at $137,000 after buying an additional 450 shares in the last quarter.
-Schiavi & Co LLC grew its stake in shares of Vanguard Short-Term Treasury Index ETF by 3.0% in the second quarter.
-Schiavi & Co LLC now owns 435,173 shares of the company’s stock valued at $25,123,000 after buying an additional 12,480 shares in the last quarter.
-Finally, Wells Financial Advisors INC grew its stake in Vanguard Short-Term Treasury Index ETF by 64.2% during the 2nd quarter.
-Wells Financial Advisors INC now owns 198,137 shares of the company’s stock worth $11,438,000 after purchasing an additional 77,464 shares in the last quarter.
+Several other hedge funds and other institutional investors have also recently bought and sold shares of the stock.
+Tucker Asset Management LLC acquired a new stake in Vanguard Short-Term Treasury Index ETF in the first quarter valued at approximately $28,000.
+WealthPLAN Partners LLC acquired a new stake in Vanguard Short-Term Treasury Index ETF in the first quarter valued at approximately $30,000.
+Moser Wealth Advisors LLC acquired a new stake in Vanguard Short-Term Treasury Index ETF in the second quarter valued at approximately $32,000.
+Nordwand Advisors LLC acquired a new stake in Vanguard Short-Term Treasury Index ETF in the first quarter valued at approximately $33,000.
+Finally, Sunbelt Securities Inc. acquired a new stake in Vanguard Short-Term Treasury Index ETF in the first quarter valued at approximately $35,000.

 Vanguard Short-Term Treasury Index ETF Increases Dividend